helium/HIP/xxxx-validator-challenges.md

 challenge and prevents poisoning attacks.
 However Hotspots can verify the challenge information against the blockchain once they see it.

-## Light Hotspots & GRPC
+## Light Hotspots & gRPC

-Light Hotspots will maintain a durable GRPC connection to one (or many) Validators.
+Light Hotspots will maintain a durable gRPC (Google Remote Procedure Call) connection to one (or many) Validators.
 The target Validator(s) could be random or specified.
 Via the first durable connection, Light Hotspots will be streamed chain related data, events and notifications.
-Additional connections can be considered ephermeral and used for lookup requests if neded.
+Additional connections can be considered ephermeral and used for lookup requests if needed.

 All messages sent to a Light Hotspot from a Validator will be wrapped in a top level message (Protocol buffer schema provied below).
 This message includes